AP-NORC/SAP poll: Some workers changing actions amid #MeToo | WTOP

 “For some reason, if a man is writing a check, he’ll write more to his own counterpart than to us, and I don’t know why,” she said.

-The poll also shows that people who supervise at least one employee are more likely than non-supervisors to say they’ve talked with coworkers about sexual misconduct in the workplace in the last year, 41% to 23%, and that they’ve changed how they interact with coworkers, 38% to 27%.
+The poll also shows that people who supervise at least one employee are more likely than non-supervisors to say they have talked with coworkers about sexual misconduct in the workplace in the last year, 41% to 23%, and that they’ve changed how they interact with coworkers, 38% to 27%.

 Tom Eisenhauer, 65, of Pocatello, Idaho, manages apartment complexes and oversees 25 to 30 people.
 His workers often must handle difficult situations with tenants, and he said women in the industry can face harassment and discrimination from tenants and coworkers.
 Hispanic workers are often pigeonholed by others, with people assuming they are janitors or pool cleaners.